Logo

 An updated list of covered beverages from August of 2022 lays out the beverages and containers covered and what is exempt from the bill, including:

-Beverages Covered: beer & malt beverages, soda, carbonated mineral water, malt-based hard seltzer and cider, water, sports drinks, energy drinks, juice, juice drinks, tea and coffee, kombucha, and plant-infused drinks.
+Beverages Covered: beer and malt beverages, soda, carbonated mineral water, malt-based hard seltzer and cider, water, sports drinks, energy drinks, juice, juice drinks, tea and coffee, kombucha, and plant-infused drinks.

-Containers Covered: individual glass, metal or plastic bottles, cans, jars, and cartons.
+Containers Covered: individual glass, metal or plastic bottles, cans, jars, and cartons, etc.

 What's the Refund Value?